ChrisLTD/ChrisLTD.com/_posts/2016-07-27-office-2011-mac-updates.md

 ---
 layout: post
-title: Office 2011 for Mac Updates
+title: Office 2011 for Mac updates
 ---

 Every couple of weeks I have to open a Microsoft Word or Excel file and invariably I’m greeted with an update like this: